isaacnmm/pestpolicy-hugo2XX/content/posts/can-cats-get-fleas-in-the-winter/index.md

 ##  Warm-blooded hosts (Cats) in Winter

-[Silverman](http://www4.ncsu. edu/~jsilver/Silverman%20et%20al%202581. pdf) states that snow (freezing temperatures - over a long time) will kill all fleas' life stages.
+[Silverman](http://www4.ncsu.edu/~jsilver/Silverman%20et%20al%202581.pdf)states that snow (freezing temperatures - over a long time) will kill all fleas' life stages.
 But adult fleas will live in the warm-blooded hosts.
 During winter, fleas will have longer life cycles.
 As part of your general flea control in your home, it's essential to flea treat your cat (and other pets) even during winter.

 Ensure to treat all the pet bedding and toys inside and outside the house, mainly using vet-approved flea control solutions.
 Notably, flea treating the cats will prevent diseases such as anemia caused by severe blood loss (from flea bites) and skin problems.
 However, as noted earlier, fleas will have a longer life cycle during winter.
 Therefore, it's critical to be vigilant in the bug control efforts.

 ##  Temperature

 Fleas show top activity and reproduction at temperatures between 70-85 degrees range.
-[Michael Dryden](http://citeseerx.ist. psu. edu/viewdoc/download? doi=10.
-1. 1.
-621. 743&rep=rep1&type=pdf) states that fleas will die when the temperature falls under 30.
+[Michael Dryden](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.621.743&rep=rep1&type=pdf)states that fleas will die when the temperature falls under 30.
 2 degrees Fahrenheit for over five consecutive days.
 The optimum temperature for fleas is 70-85 degrees Fahrenheit.
 However, fleas can also live in warmer or cooler temperatures.

 Notably, most fleas will be seen between May and September, which are summer and spring.
 If the temperature drops below the freezing point for some consecutive days, the adult fleas will not survive.
-But the [flea eggs](https://pestpolicy.com/how-to-kill-flea-eggs/), the larvae, and pupa would not die during the cold winter weather.
+But the [flea eggs](https://pestpolicy.com/how-to-kill-flea-eggs/),the larvae, and pupa would not die during the cold winter weather.

 However, the fleas pre-adult stages would remain dormant during winter and begin serious activity when the temperature rises.